Forni di Sopra

-For di Sora is the third most visited settlement by tourists in Friuli-Venezia Giulia, and the most visited mountain settlement in the region.
+Forni di Sopra is the third most visited settlement by tourists in Friuli-Venezia Giulia, and the most visited mountain settlement in the region.
 The town is most visited by tourists during the summer and in skiing season.

 History

-The first historical references to the village date from 778 AD, though recent archaeological findings suggest that there was already a Carno-celtic settlement here roughly 2,500 years ago.
+The first historical references to the village date from 778 AD, though recent archaeological findings suggest that there was already a settlement here roughly 2,500 years ago.
 The University of Venice is planning to continue its archaeological studies here over the coming years.

 Main sights

 The main summer attraction is some 3,000 species of wild flora that thrive in the commune area.
 In addition, at one end of the village, the Parco Naturale delle Dolomiti Friulane (a nature reserve) begins.
 This is the largest European nature reserve which is neither populated, nor crossed by any roads (with the exception of one which is 100 m long and mostly used by rangers).

 Winter attractions are largely snow and ski based, as the village's ski slopes begin at 2100 m above sea level, on Monte Crusicalas, on the Varmòst complex, making this the highest skiing point of the region.
 There is also a second skiing plane on the southern side of the village, next to its sport complexes (swimming pool, summer tennis courts, and an outdoors ice skating rink).